T20 World Cup 2026 fixtures, teams and how to watch on TV

 Everything you need to know ahead of the tournament

-The 2026 Men’s T20 World Cup begins under a cloud of uncertainty with Bangladesh pulling out of the tournament and Pakistan refusing to fulfil a fixture against India.
+The 2026 Men’s T20 World Cup began under a cloud of uncertainty with Bangladesh pulling out of the tournament and Pakistan brief boycott of fixture against India.

 Political tensions between the three countries have caused chaos in the weeks before the short-format tournament, which will be hosted by India and Sri Lanka.